bump-sh/docs/src/_guides/openapi/specification/v3.1/the-perfect-modern-openapi-workflow.md

 Postman is able to import OpenAPI and create an API collection from it.
-You can manually do this step via the Postman interface, then pop a [Run in Postman](https://learning.postman.com/docs/publishing-your-api/run-in-postman/creating-run-button/) but into the Bump.sh API documentation to help API consumers find and use that collection in their Postman application.
+You can manually do this step via the Postman interface, then pop a [Run in Postman](https://learning.postman.com/docs/publishing-your-api/run-in-postman/creating-run-button/) button into the Bump.sh API documentation to help API consumers find and use that collection in their Postman application.

 Keeping it up-to-date as the API evolves via [Postman's Git